Of course, you should start blogging this year (2026) and beyond.

 If you’re more serious about learning SEO and want to take your knowledge to the next level, look at Moz Academy.

-Moz has one of the best catalogs on SEO education in the industry.
-It is like going to a university to study how SEO works.
+Moz has one of the best catalogs of SEO education in the industry.
+Studying SEO is like going to a university.

 Social Media Marketing